arpcard/broadstreet_schema/dbxref_module.md

 ![DBXREF](/img/cv_db.jpg)

 Also in the *cvterm* table, the term for the OXA-371 gene is *cvterm.cv_id* 24.
 In the table *cv*, this *cv_id* is the Antibiotic Resistance Ontology, *cv.name* ARO.
-Why do we record this redundant information indicating that OXA-371 is in the ARO via *cv_id* when the accession is already ARO:3001557?
-See [Orthogonality](/ontologies/orthogonality.md).
+Why do we record this redundant information indicating that OXA-371 is in the ARO via *cv_id* when the accession is already ARO:3001557?.

 ## *db* table